Promoters and hostesses FAQ

 What happens if I have to cancel a job at short notice?

-Of course, it doesn't go down well when a job that has already been accepted is canceled.
-However, it also depends on the circumstances and the time of rejection.
-Canceling at very short notice always reflects badly on you.
+Of course, it's not a good thing when a job that has already been accepted is cancelled.
+However, it also depends on the circumstances and the cancellation time.
+A cancellation at very short notice always reflects badly on you.
 Of course, if you get a fever of 40 overnight and are unable to work due to illness, that's not great, but it probably won't have a negative impact straight away.
-However, if the rejections pile up, the chances of getting a job are not really good.
-It would be nice if you could cancel in good time so that a replacement can be organized.
+However, if the cancellations pile up, the chances of getting a job are not really good.
+It would be nice if you could cancel in good time so that a replacement can be organised.

 Can I also take on a promotion job alongside my main job?